An $L^p$-spectral multiplier theorem with sharp $p$-specific regularity bound on Heisenberg type groups: Introduction

 where $[k]:=2k+d_1/2$.
-Thus, the truncation achieved by the function $\chi_\ell$ corresponds to taking in \cref{eq:intro-conv-kernel} only the summands with $[k]\sim 2^\ell$.
-Assuming in the following that $F^{(\iota)}$ is compactly supported around $1$ (which is of course in general not true in view of the Paley--Wiener theorem but can be achieved by a cut-off), we have $|\mu|\sim [k]^{-1}$ and thus $|\mu|\sim 2^{-\ell}$ on the support of $F_\ell$, whence the truncation afforded by the functions $\chi_\ell$ is also referred to as a \textit{truncation along the spectrum of $U$}.
-Pointwise estimates for Laguerre functions (cf.\ Eq.\ (1.1.44)\footnote{There is a small typo in Eq.\ (1.1.44): The factor $e^{-x}$ has to be replaced by $e^{-x/2}$.}, (1.3.41), and Lemma~1.5.3 of \cite{Th93} or alternatively the table on page 699 of \cite{AsWa65}) suggest that $\varphi_k(x)$ has exponential decay for $|x|\gtrsim [k]^{1/2}$.
-Hence, since $|\mu|\sim [k]^{-1}$, the function $\varphi_k^{|\mu|}$ given by
+Thus, due to the factor $\chi_\ell([k])$ in the integral, the truncation achieved by the function $\chi_\ell$ corresponds to taking in \cref{eq:intro-conv-kernel} only the summands with $[k]\sim 2^\ell$.
+Assuming in the following that $F^{(\iota)}$ is compactly supported around $1$ (which is of course in general not true in view of the Paley--Wiener theorem but can be achieved by a cut-off), we have $|\mu|\sim [k]^{-1}$ and thus $|\mu|\sim 2^{-\ell}$ on the support of $F_\ell^{(\iota)}$, whence the truncation afforded by the functions $\chi_\ell$ is also referred to as a \textit{truncation along the spectrum of $U$}.
+Pointwise estimates for Laguerre functions (cf.\ Eq.\ (1.1.44)\footnote{There is a small typo in Eq.\ (1.1.44): The factor $e^{-x}$ has to be replaced by $e^{-x/2}$.}, (1.3.41), and Lemma~1.5.3 of \cite{Th93} or alternatively the table on page 699 of \cite{AsWa65}) suggest that $\varphi_k(x):=\varphi_k^1(x)$ has exponential decay for $|x|\gtrsim [k]^{1/2}$.
+Hence, since $|\mu|\sim [k]^{-1}$, the function $\varphi_k^{|\mu|}$, which satisfies